kt351b/monast/README.md

 Logrotate:

-- logrotate is configured to rotate logs once a day.
+- logrotate is configured to rotate logs weekly.
 You can find logrotate conf files in /DND/logrotate folder, move them to /etc/logrotate.d folder
 - /var/log/DND.log - creates by logrotate, other logs are created by scripts, if there is no log, it means nothing has happened to write to the log.